 If you would like more of an introduction, explore this related item.
 Please note that this link will take you to another section on Cancer.Net.

-ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to bladder cancer.
-This free fact sheet is available as a PDF, so it is easy to print out.
+- ASCO Answers Fact Sheet: Read a 1-page fact sheet that offers an introduction to bladder cancer.
+This free fact sheet is available as a PDF, so it is easy to print.

 The next section in this guide is Statistics.
 It helps explain the number of people who are diagnosed with bladder cancer and general survival rates.
 Use the menu to choose a different section to read in this guide.